yassi-github/participant-app-router/README.md

 ## Specifications

-This will POST Mac addresses and date to Participant-app server by using curl.
+This will POST Mac addresses and date to Participant-app server by using wget.

 The IP and port of the server are defined by the arguments of `setup.sh`.